vedk/gennl/README.md

 4. **Do people really ask the above questions?**

    Read the heading again.
 The first exclamation mark stands for `not` operator.

+## Credits
+Template has been adapted from https://github.com/designmodo/html-email-templates